 Check the “Break comments into pages…” box

 Similar to larger pages slowing down your WordPress site, comments can as well.
-In the interest of speed, it is a good idea to check the “Break comments into pages…” box in the WordPress dashboard.
-As indicated in the image below, this option can be found at Settings > Discussion > Other comment settings in the WordPress dashboard.
+In the interest of speed, checking the “Break comments into pages…” box is a good idea in the WordPress dashboard.
+The image below indicates that this option can be found at Settings > Discussion > Other comment settings in the WordPress dashboard.

 Limit the number of post revisions you keep